marcusoftnet/marcusoftnet.github.io/_posts/2014-03-01-team-yayasan-getting-started.md

 When we had done that we started to have a conversation about where this would lead us.
 It would lead to greater transparency and that's a really good thing, was the common conclusion in the team.
 We decided to press on with this idea.
 I summarised our thinking in a couple of keywords and created a wiki about it.
 Here's an extract of it

 > **Transparency** - We believe that we should seek more and more transparency.
 It fosters a good and open culture of collaboration and openness.
 In a transparent setting its easier to get help, easier to share information and harder to hide and do bad things.
-> Ultimately this leads to trust being built up and shared among the members of the organisation.
-We trust each other to do good and I, as member of the organisation, knows that everything I do will be visible for everyone else in the organisation.
+> Ultimately this leads to trust being built up and shared among the members of the organization.
+We trust each other to do good and I, as member of the organization, knows that everything I do will be visible for everyone else in the organization.

 > **Service minded** - Yayasan without clinics and hospitals are truly useless.
 > A hospital or clinic could get by without the hospital.